 Invasive weeds are an extremely serious problem.
-It has been estimated that 4,600 acres of public natural areas are lost to invasive exotic plant species every day.
-As invasive weeds spread rapidly and dominate new areas, they displace desirable plants in our yards, on our farms, and in our forests.
+An estimated 4,600 acres of public natural areas are lost to invasive exotic plant species every day.
+As invasive weeds spread rapidly and dominate new areas, they displace desirable plants in our yards, on our farms and in our forests.
 The negative effects of weeds include increased erosion, decreased stream bank stability, increased maintenance costs for farms, fewer wildflowers, and less food for fish and wildlife.